Schultec/Schultec/README.md

 ### Hi there 👋
 ---------------
 My name is collin.
 I am currently a student at Eastern Washington University and working on a software engineering internship with intellect.
 In my free time, I have many hobbies, including 3D modeling and printing.
 I also enjoy playing and developing board games.
+## Some things about me
+- i am currently working on a text based rpg built in a discord bot.
+- i am currently learning c#.
+- pronouns he/him/his.

+## answers to good questions
+- you can reach me at [my email](schultec99@gmail.com).
+- ask me about game mechanics.
+- im looking to collaborate on anything if i extra time to.

 <!--
 **Schultec/Schultec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.